-Version: Approved by: Review date:
+Approved by: Review date:

 Performance Criteria Candidate to achieve ALL criteria to demonstrate competence Please tick relevant box to indicate if pass or refer

-Yes No
+No

 1. Did the member of staff check each of the following are present on the transfusion request form:

 a) first name, last name?

 b) date of birth?

 c) unique numeric identifier?

 2. Did the member of staff:

 a) Introduce themselves to the patient?

 b) Gain valid consent to carry out the procedure?

 3a.
-Patient identification for conscious patient Did the member of staff ask the patient to state their:

-a) first name, last name?
+Patient identification for conscious patient Did the member of staff ask the patient to state their: a) first name, last name?

 b) date of birth?
+1

 Did the member of staff check:

-c) patient's response matched those details on the wristband or other attached identifier and the transfusion request form?
+c) patient's response matched those details on the wristband or other attached identifier?

-d) the unique numeric identifier on the wristband matched that on the transfusion request form?
+d) patient's wristband details including the unique numeric identifier matched those on the transfusion request form?

 3b.
-Patient identification for unconscious patient or patient unable to
+Patient identification for unconscious patient or patient unable to verbally respond

-verbally respond

 Did the member of staff check following details on the wristband or other attached identifier match those on the transfusion request form:

 a) first name, last name?

 b) date of birth?

 c) unique numeric identifier?

 4. Personal checks

 a) Did the member of staff wash their hands?

 b) Did the member of staff use personal protective equipment?

 c) Select and prepare appropriate equipment for obtaining blood sample?

 5. Taking the venous blood sample

 Did the member of staff:

 a) prepare the skin properly?

 b) use the tourniquet appropriately?

 c) minimise discomfort for the patient?

 d) take blood appropriately alongside other sampling procedures?

 e) monitor the patient's responses?

 f) remove needles using an appropriate technique?

 g) apply a dressing at the end of the procedure?

-Yorkshire and the Humber Regional Transfusion Practitioner Group Yorkshire and the Humber Regional Transfusion Committee February 2012 3: Competency Assessment for Obtaining venous Blood Samples Yorkshire and the Humber Postgraduate Deanery Author: Owner:
+Author: Yorkshire and the Humber Regional Transfusion Practitioner Group Owner: Yorkshire and the Humber Regional Transfusion Committee